tatianaacostag/DevelopersDoc_site/content/en/docs/Services/Payments.md

 {{% alert title="Note" color="info"%}}

-Two-step flow is not supported for Panama.
+* Two-step flow is not supported for Panama.
 For Colombia and Chile, this flow is available under request only, contact your sales representative.

+* In the implementation of the two-step payment flow, it is mandatory that, after submitting a transaction of type **Authorization**, the merchant completes the process by sending an operation of type **Capture** or **Void**.
+This ensures the correct completion of the transaction flow.

 {{% /alert %}}